 If I am thinking about getting pregnant soon, should I get the vaccine?

 Yes.
 Pregnant women are at higher risk for severe COVID-19 disease than other non-pregnant women.
 Because of the increased risk of mortality and complications from a COVID-19 infection during pregnancy, you should talk to your physician about obtaining vaccine.
-However, it’s important to note that getting a vaccine may be challenging for these first few months because vaccination is currently reserved for those in high risk populations or those with a higher risk for exposure.
+The COVID-19 vaccine supply is good and many locations are vaccinating pregnant women routinely.
+Call ahead or check the website of the place you will be vaccinated to schedule yours.

 If I have the vaccine, can it help protect my baby during pregnancy or after birth?